Photonic time crystals: Theory and applications: Concluding remarks

 To explore the fundamental properties of PTCs, we outlined two computational techniques that can also be used for analytical explorations.
 On the one hand, we showed how to find elementary solutions to Maxwell’s equations in reciprocal space, both in space and time.
 On the other hand, an ABCD transfer-matrix technique can be used for similar purposes.
 Both techniques are beneficial for specific modulation profiles.
 The former is for sinusoidal modulations, while the latter is for modulations where the material property jumps between discrete values.
 Both methods make the same predictions, and it is instead a question of convenience which method to choose.
 The techniques can be used to explore key features of PTCs.

 On the one hand, PTCs sustain momentum gaps for a sufficiently strong modulation.
 It implies that for a given frequency, no propagating wave exists for a specific range of momenta.
 Inside the momentum gaps, two inhomogeneous solutions exist to the wave equation.
 One is exponentially decaying in time, while the other is exponentially growing.
-It is that non-Hermitian behavior that attracts tremendous research interest, as the amplification of signals on demand thanks to a tunable external stimulus would be essential to many future applications.

-Next, we have explored multiple aspects of PTCs that matter for realistic systems.
-The bottom line is that many aspects can and should be considered, depending on the detailed setting that matters.
-Dispersion is one key aspect that should be considered, especially when looking into realistic systems.
-But also, the finiteness in space and time needs to be considered when the aim is to understand experimentally accessible devices.
-We made that chapter bold by also looking into PTCs when more details in the description matter, i.e., an anisotropy, possibly nonlinearities, or deviations from the perfect time-harmonic modulation of the material properties.
-That led to the discussion of defects and disorder effects in PTCs.
+Next, we have explored multiple aspects of PTCs that are relevant for realistic systems, leading also to a more complex description.
+Dispersion, the finiteness in space and time, an anisotropy, possibly nonlinearities, or deviations from the perfect time-harmonic modulation of the material properties were discussed.

 In the following chapters, we elaborated on the possibilities of implementing PTCs.
 First, we distinguished PTCs from other physical systems with similar effects, especially specific nonlinear processes.
-We hope to have clarified that some of the effects resemble a similarity, but some are also distinguished.
-The different material platforms gave us access to PTCs at different spectral domains and other physical systems, and we hope to have motivated the development in more domains with this tutorial.
-Finally, we elaborated on the new fundamental effects of light-matter interaction and possible applications of PTCs.
+The different material platforms that were discussed provide access to PTCs in different spectral domains.
+Finally, we elaborated on the effects of light-matter interaction and possible applications of PTCs.
 We emphasized applications that exploit the critical properties of PTCs but also other aspects that look appealing.